balena-io/balena-cli/doc/cli.markdown

 Notice this command will ask for confirmation interactively.
 You can avoid this by passing the `--yes` boolean option.

+Requires balenaCloud; will not work with openBalena or standalone balenaOS.

 Examples:

 	$ balena device os-update 23c73a1